tarang75490/ecommerceProductmodule/README.md

 # Product
 This is the product subdomain or the model of My ecommerce project which is based on them microservice architectures.

-In this service I have used Mongo for Database and fastify for making routes and integrated all apis with swagger with the help of nodeJs.
-All the logic inside the service layer and there is controlller layer.
- And there is validator to validate the incoming parameters and there is schema for swagger.And models for mongodb Berify Overview
+## Technologies Used
+- MongoDb for Database
+- Fastify for making routes
+- Integrated all apis with swagger
+- With NodeJs to run javascript at runtime Environment
+- Mongoose for mongodb and javascript

+## About Project Setup
+### Brief Overview
+1. ServiceLayer
- ServiceLayer:all the logic inside this including quering the database.
+  - All the logic inside this layer which includes quering the database calling other Api.
- Controllerlayer:
+2. Controllerlayer
- to give response and error handling
+ - To give response and error handling  Service Layer is called here
- Validation Layer:
+3. Validation Layer
-to validate the incoming params ,query and body about the required input and other validations.
+  - To validate the incoming params ,query and body about the required input and other validations.
-Schema:
+4. Schema
-defining the structure of input and all the possible outputs indifferent cases with 200,400,500 status codes
+ - Defining the structure of input and all the possible outputs indifferent cases with 200,201,400,500 status codes
-Routes:
+5. Routes
+ - All the layers  combined inside the routes.js file provide url, validator, schema.
+Aggregation of All the layers
+6. Config
+ - There is config file for setting up
+    - env Variable schema
+    - env configuration
+    - swagger configuration

-All the seare combined inside the routes.js file And finally app.js file for all the initial setups for mongodb , fastify routes,etc .
+7. And finally app.js file for all the initial setups for mongodb , fastify routes, plugins etc .
-T

-The APIs included in this module is
-POST APIS :
+> You can setup env file to store the Credentials like Mongodb url , Database Name ,etc

+#### Run at localhost using
+> npm run start
+> npm run dev

+> Visit Swagger To [Product Apis](https://colossalproduct.herokuapp.com/documentation/static/index.html#) Related to this domain